cosmicRover/erwin_projects/e_movies_streaming/README.md

 Default Values:

-Since this model uses only essential entities and attributes to meet the requirements, not providing default values won't be a show stopper
+Since this model uses only essential entities and attributes to meet the requirements, I can enforce non-null requirement quite easily.
 ```